siraat-ai/google-data-engineer-certification/career-reflection-the-eagle-and-the-wind.md

 At this stage of my life, the opposing winds are real:

 - Leaving Spain, a place of comfort and familiarity
-- Moving to Sweden, with a colder climate and unknowns
+- Moving to Frankfurt, with a colder climate and unknowns
 - Letting go of certainty for possibility
 - Facing a new market, new system, new pace
 - Preparing for Google Data Engineering in a competitive global field